General Information for Disaster Preparedness and Response

 - More ideas for controlling mosquitos

 - Why?
 The importance of controlling mosquito-borne diseases, such as West Nile Virus or Zika

 - Suggested activities to help facilities prepare for severe weather conditions.
 Please note, the linked information is written for hurricane preparedness but much of it will still apply to many types of preparedness.

 - EPA offers tools communities can download to help plan for for disaster or security threats to water systems.
-More about community water-based resilency tools.
+More about community water-based resiliency tools.

 - Suggested post-hurricane activities to help facilities recover from severe weather conditions.
-Please note, the linked information is written for hurricane recovery, but much of it will apply to many types or recovery.
+This information is written for hurricane recovery but much of it will apply to many situations.

 Pesticides, chemical and oil spills, hazardous waste